Hamilton's frog: Diet

 The Hamilton's frog are insectivores.
 They feed on fruit flies, small crickets, moths, and springtails.
 Juveniles with a snout-vent length of 20 mm or less lack teeth, and thus are required to eat soft-bodied arthropods like mites and fruit flies.

 Leiopelma hamiltoni are insectivores and feed solely on insects, including crickets, flies, moths, springtails, and other small bugs.
-Their tongs are stuck to the top of their mouths, so they are unable to catch insects with their tongue like many other frog species do.
+Their tongues are stuck to the top of their mouths, so they are unable to catch insects with their tongue like many other frog species do.
 Instead they have to catch prey with their mouths directly.
 Younger frogs have to eat small insects as they have smaller mouths with fewer teeth, so young Hamilton Frogs tend to eat mites and fruit flies.

 Reproduction

-Females can lay between 11 and 15 eggs, which tend to be 9.6-9.6 mm in length.
+Females can lay between 11 and 15 eggs, which tend to be 9.6 mm in length.
 They do not go through tadpole stages, but instead they develop totally within a gelatinous capsule in the egg, hatching out as froglets.
 They take around three years to reach maturity.

 Leiopelma hamiltoni breed in amplexus and fertilization takes place externally while the male and female frog are in contact with one another.
 They lay their eggs in cool, moist, areas on land, typically in depressions under rocks and logs.
 The eggs tend to stick together in clusters of around seven to nineteen.
 There are three layers to the eggs.
 These layers include an inner vitelline membrane, a gel like middle layer, and a protective coat on the surface.
 The parents, but usually the males, will often seek out and find the site where they want to lay their eggs.
 They will then occupy and guard the site where they will lay eggs for weeks or sometimes months before the eggs are even fertilized.
 The species on Maud Island will typically lay their eggs in December each year.
 Once the eggs are laid, the male will stay with them, protecting them from any potential predators.
 The eggs take between 7–9 weeks to fully develop and hatch.
 Once they hatch, they do not immediately start swimming like most tadpole frog species.
 Instead, they climb onto their father's back and stay with him while they continue to develop there.
 They are very inactive while they are with the father, as he carries them around everywhere.
 After the frogs hatch, it takes them around 3–4 years to reach full maturity.
 During their development they have narrow fin tails and their hindlimbs develop first.
 Only their forelimbs are covered by the gular fold.